pusher/pusher-websocket-java/README.md

 PresenceChannel channel = pusher.getPresenceChannel("presence-channel");
 ```

-The library will raise an exception if the parameter to `Pusher#getPrivateChannel` is not prefixed with `"presence-"`.
+The library will raise an exception if the parameter to `Pusher#getPresenceChannel` is not prefixed with `"presence-"`.

 ### Check if a channel has subscribed